-Other books by this author that I've reviewed include Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man.
+Other books by this author include Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man

 First in the Discworld series.
 I’ve heard it doesn’t matter where you start or go next in this series…although…there are some subseries with the Discworld.
 I am chronologically obsessed so as I find them, I’ll tell ya…

 Crack me up!
 I love that Pratchett begins with the Indian belief in the world carried on the back of four elephants standing on the back of a turtle.
 And then he just goes crazy from there as he ties together an unconnected range of ideas: poking fun at gullible tourists with their cultural projections and dictionaries; heroes, their quests, and their true purposes; and, tossing in odd bits and chunks such as the role-playing game of the gods, Death with his scythe, the weird things magic does, other authors and their storylines, highjackings, and the classic pay-off of geniuses, scientists and old beliefs.

 It rather reminds me of Piers Anthony’s Xanth series.
 Especially when Twoflower starts explaining inn-sewer-ants.

 Pratchett’s writing makes me a bit nuts.
 I do wish he’d learn to use commas, so I wouldn’t have to go back over his sentences to figure out what he’s saying.

 Hmmm, I wonder what Ghlen Livid is supposed to represent.
 I wonder what kind of scotch Pratchett drinks…

 Poor Scrofula.
 Death has put him in a bad position, LOL.